Netherlands: Farmers create surprise in the elections and threaten the government's "green" plan - California18

 The weakened government

-The coalition of Mark Rutte, already a minority in the Senate, takes a big blow.
+The coalition of Mark Rutte, already a minority in the Senate, obtains less than 30% and takes quite a blow.
 It’s not “not the victory we wanted “, conceded the Prime Minister to the Dutch press agency ANP.
-Farmer-citizens will be able to demand big concessions on his anti-nitrogen plan.
+Already forced to find compromises piecemeal, she will now have difficulty getting her program through by the next general elections in the spring of 2025.
+Farmer-citizens will be able to demand big concessions on her plan. anti-nitrogen.

 The Prime Minister, at the head of the centre-right VVD party, in office since 2010, is in his 4th consecutive mandate: he has seen others.
-But he should not overlook the fact that the farmers’ movement has also won the votes of a part of the population that is tired of or has lost confidence in the traditional parties…”BBB’s historic win is the result of many protest votes“, says Marleen de Rooy, journalist at public television NOS.
-He who is called “Mr. Teflon”, because everything slides on it without ever reaching him risks this year … to hang a little.
+But he should not overlook the fact that the farmers’ movement has also won the votes of a part of the voters who are tired of or who have lost confidence in the traditional parties.
+“BBB’s historic win is the result of many protest votes“, says Marleen de Rooy, journalist at NOS public television.
+Mark Rutte, “Mr. Teflon”, so nicknamed because everything slips over him without ever reaching him, risks this year… to hang on a little.